 What type of college is Wheaton College?

 Wheaton College is a Christian liberal arts college.
-While we primarily offer programming at the undergraduate level, the department of education does offer a Master of Arts in Teaching at the graduate level in selected secondary majors.
+While we primarily offer programming at the undergraduate level, the department of education does offer a Master of Arts in Teaching at the graduate level.
 Students who enroll at Wheaton College affirm a belief in Jesus Christ as Lord and Savior and agree to adhere to certain lifestyle expectations.
 The integration of our Christian faith with learning is stressed in all of our classes.
 For further information, please read Wheaton College's Mission Statement and the Education Department's Conceptual Framework.

 What are the distinctions of the teacher education program at Wheaton College?

 Wheaton’s Department of Education is known as a department with faculty and staff who work diligently in assisting students in the licensure process.
 The faculty members collaborate with each other, with students in field placements and research and are involved with state board of education initiatives and issues.
 Students are expected to gain classroom experience throughout the program.
 With national accreditation (see later question) and active participation in state and national professional organizations, Wheaton graduates are well prepared for the demands of the 21st century classroom.
-Other specific unique strengths of the teacher education program at Wheaton are included in the Distinctives section of the Overview of Education at Wheaton.
+Other specific unique strengths of the teacher education program at Wheaton are included in the Distinctives section.

 What licensure programs are offered at Wheaton College?

-Initial Elementary License, for elementary education students for Kindergarten through grade 9.
+- Professional Educator License, for elementary education students for Kindergarten through grade 9.
+Starting in 2017, this initial Elementary License will be limited to grades 1-6.

-Initial Secondary License, for secondary education students from grades 6-12.
+- Professional Educator License, for secondary education students from grades 6-12.
 Secondary education students must complete a program in an approved major field of specialization.
-Currently majors approved for secondary education licensure by the State of Illinois are: Biology, English/Language Arts, French, German, History, Mathematics, Physical Science, Social Science, and Spanish.
+Currently majors approved for secondary education licensure by the State of Illinois are: Biology, English/Language Arts, History, Mathematics, Physical Science, and Social Science/History.
 The Initial Secondary License can be earned as a traditional undergraduate student or in conjunction with the Master of Arts in Teaching.

 What about a teaching license for the middle school grades?